victor-jr/spotify-app/README.md

 ## Usage

-You will need a Spotify Premium Account or else the system will not work properly Spotify API Reference for spotify resource endpoints: https://developer.spotify.com/documentation/web-api/reference-beta/
+You will need a Spotify Premium Account or else the system will not work properly.

+Spotify API Reference for spotify resource endpoints: https://developer.spotify.com/documentation/web-api/reference-beta/

 ## Contributing